 This young man was experiencing an emotional crisis while coming into adulthood and was possibly depressed, although the family is still uncertain as to whether he was dealing with any “mental issues” (Rosenberg 2013/2014).

 Instead of getting professional help, treatment he was watching conspiracy and pseudoscience videos from creators like, “Spirit Science,” on the internet.
-Steez was needlessly preoccupied “opening” his pineal gland while self-medicating with meditation and drugs instead of prescribed medication and therapy that could have changed his outlook on life.
+Steez was needlessly preoccupied with “opening” his pineal gland while self-medicating with drugs and mediation instead of prescribed medication and therapy.

 It didn’t help that after coming back from a trip in Canada (The Spirit Science creator Jordan is from Canada) Steez was smoking “weed four to seven times per day” and not getting enough sleep: